thautwarm/gkdhighlight/README.md

 # GkdHighlight

-GKD means "(please) do it faster", which is an old saying in China.
+GKD, i.e., 搞快点, means "(please) do it faster", which is an old saying in China.

 ## Backgroud, Installation and CLI